 6:45 am – Varsha helps the kids start their day

 As the children wake up, Varsha is there with the housemothers, guiding the children in their morning routines (getting dressed, eating breakfast, brushing their teeth, etc.) and using this unstructured time to chat with the children about their upcoming days.

-Today, Varsha asks, “Deepa, are you ready for your presentation?
+Today, Varsha asks, “Mani, are you ready for your presentation?
 Remember, take a few deep breaths and you’ll be fine.
-Priya, don’t forget to ask your teacher to explain last night’s assignment.
+Vibhu, don’t forget to ask your teacher to explain last night’s assignment.
 She won’t get mad at you – I promise.”

 9 am – Varsha sits for tea with the housemothers